koobest/gitskills/README.md

 # gitskills

- Creating a new branch is quick and simple. add branch dev
+ Creating a new branch is quick and simple,fix bug is so essy. add branch dev
  USAGE FF